6859-sp21/a4-us_national_parks/README.md

 Usability:
 Important Note: Works best on chrome.
+Update: If the layout seems off (axes and plot title in weird places), try zooming out and refreshing.
+Clearly some issue with the the absolute vs. relative positions.
+Something to work on...
-If the map is on top of the points, click the button and it will be fixed.
+Note: If the map is on top of the points, click the button and it will be fixed.
 Sorry.

 Instructions:
 Explore the map and graphs to find your next national park adventure!